HansiZeng/PAG/README.md

 full_scripts/t5_full_term_encoder_train.sh
 ```
 For step 2 training:
-- we first need to mine and score the hard negative documents for queries using the trained model in step 1 (named `t5-term-encoder-0-bow-12l`).
-To do the hard negative mining and scoring using the cross-encoder, run the following script (Remember to set `task="retrieve_train_queries"` in line 3 of the script.):
+- We need to mine the negative documents using step 1 model (named as `t5-term-encoder-0-bow-12l`) and assign the teacher score using a cross-encoder for each query-document pair.
+The procedures are integreted in the script `full_scripts/t5_full_term_encoder_evaluate.sh`, when we set `task="retrieve_train_queries"` in line 3 of the script:
 ```
 bash full_scripts/t5_full_term_encoder_evaluate.sh
 ```